May 24, 202224 May 2022

 December 09, 201409 December 2014

 The Ombudsman reviewed a closed meeting held by council for the Township of Baldwin.
 The meeting was closed under the labour relations or employee negotiations exception.
 During the meeting, council voted to select a candidate for the position of municipal works foreman using a secret ballot.
-Council then directed staff to offer the position to the candidate who won the secret ballot.
-The Ombudsman found that a direction to staff is permitted in a closed meeting, however, this direction came from a secret ballot vote which is a violation of the Municipal Act, 2001.
+Council then directed staff to offer the position to the candidate who received the most votes through the secret ballot process.
+The Ombudsman found that while voting on a direction to staff is permitted in a closed meeting, this direction came from a secret ballot vote which is a violation of the Municipal Act, 2001.